meeplemaker/idl4-cc-rpi-install/README.md

 ### Step 1

 To configure your WIFI on your Raspberry Pi there are 2 options.
 The first one is to configure it using the GUI.
-Simply type it using the menu.
+The wifi-settings can be reached using the menu.

 ![Desktop WIFI](/img/desktop-wifi.png)